AboliKorale/Chess-Game/README.md

-# Chess-Game
+Java Chess Game

 A real-time multiplayer Chess game built in Java using Swing for GUI and Socket programming for network communication.
-The game supports two players over a local network, with one player hosting as White and the other joining as Black
+The game supports two players over a local network, with one player hosting as White and the other joining as Black.

+This project demonstrates strong use of Object-Oriented Programming, game logic implementation, and client–server communication.